Fulton County Schools

 Once a student is identified by automatic screening or classroom screening, teachers review their academic record.
 If their academic history supports what was found in the screening, the student is then referred for testing.

-The TAG office offers a PDF with more detail on the screening and referral process.
+Look on the TAG office webpage for more information on the screening and referral process.

 How are students tested?

-Gifted testing takes one to five days.
-Standardized tests are used to evaluate their mental ability, creativity, achievement and motivation.
+Gifted testing takes one to six days.
+Standardized tests are used to evaluate mental ability, creativity, achievement and motivation.

 Students identified through automatic screening are tested during the fall semester.
 Those who are identified through classroom screening are tested in spring semester.